Prayer & Discernment: Receiving Mission, Not Manufacturing It

 - If you’re ready to take a concrete step, move to How to Begin ↓

-Why Prayer Matters for Leaders
+Why Prayer Matters in Ministry & Leadership

 Leaders who don't pray don't stop leading.
 They lead from something else.